 They are typically used in medium-to-low pressure applications where high chemical resistance or extreme temperature rating is not the primary requirement, such as in certain automotive fluid lines, air compressor hoses, and general-purpose water transfer.
 While they are more cost-effective and offer good resistance to UV light and kinking, their pressure and temperature limits are generally lower than their stainless steel counterparts.

-Here is a table showing you the differences among these braided hoses.
+Here is the chart showing you the different types of braided hoses:

 Braided Hydraulic Hoses